 Every year graduates from the ANU School of Art are awarded an exhibition at Belconnen Arts Centre as part of the Emerging Artist Support Scheme (EASS).
-Through mentoring and support the EASS artists receive experience in presenting a solo exhibition and exposure to new audiences.
-The program encourages their growth as emerging artists and brings some of the best of Canberra’s contemporary art to the North Canberra region.
+Through mentoring and support, EASS artists receive experience in presenting a solo exhibition and exposure to new audiences.
+The program encourages their growth as emerging artists and brings some of the best of Canberra’s contemporary art to the northern Canberra region.

 Hayley Lander (2015)

 Hayley Lander’s works are made in response to the unique qualities of the suburban environment around us.
 The representational paintings depict scenes of habitats being immersed in Canberra’s ‘green skeleton.’
 See website

 Artist Anton Poon uses the metaphor of a bridge to explore the concept of cultural transition.
 With influences such as Chris Burden and documentaries such as Mega Structures, his work uses the metaphor of a bridge to explore the concept of cultural transition.

 “I am driven by exploration and discovery and its unique portrayal in my body of artworks.
 My work adds to the new generation of abstraction and will continue to expand this field with new, futuristic works.”
 See website